 A Little Clarification.

 You might see people say 'electric piano' and others say 'keyboard'.
 They might sound like the same thing.
 But are they?
-No, not really - hence the need for a clarification.
+No, not really - hence the need for clarification.

 An electric piano is specifically designed to replicate the sound of an acoustic piano - but with the benefits that electric amplification brings (volume, size, price).